Ummamali/projectmanager/README.md

 - **JavaScript** – Powers the application's interactivity and dynamic behavior.
 - **React** – Enables efficient component-based development for a seamless user experience.
 - **Node.js** – Powers the backend, enabling server-side operations and API handling.
 - **npm** – Manages project dependencies and scripts for smooth development and deployment.
+- **Vite** – Provides a fast and efficient development environment, enabling quicker build times and improved performance for React applications.

 ## Installation